0

 To help better understand our orgasms, it can be helpful to see how the vagina and the penis compare, as well as how the different parts of the vagina and vulva function:

-This can mean less orgasms, and it can be really hard to get in the mood if we are never, or hardly ever, having an orgasm!
-When it does feel good, it’s easy to think “oh, let’s do that again”, but if the experience is well, meh, there’s little motivation to repeat the effort.
+This can mean fewer orgasms, and it can be really hard to get in the mood if we are never, or hardly ever, having an orgasm!
+When it does feel good, it's easy to think "oh, let's do that again" — but if the experience is, well, meh, there's little motivation to repeat the effort.

 Hormone Chemistry

-Understanding orgasm and sex can be done on a lot of levels, as we have mentioned in this blog, however, there are some key hormones (as well as those neurotransmitters we’ve already mentioned) that play a significant role in libido.
+Understanding orgasm and sex can be done on a lot of levels — as we have covered in this post — but there are some key hormones (as well as those neurotransmitters we've already mentioned) that play a significant role in libido.

 Hormones:

-• Estrogen: This hormone plays a crucial role in sexual desire by increasing blood flow to the genitals, enhancing sensitivity, and improving lubrication.
-It also influences mood and overall well-being, which can positively impact libido.
+• Estrogen: This hormone is associated with sexual desire — it's involved in blood flow to the genitals, sensitivity, and lubrication.
+It also influences mood and overall well-being, which can have a positive effect on libido.

 • Testosterone: While often associated with male sexuality, testosterone also plays a significant role in female libido.
-It contributes to sexual desire, arousal, and orgasm.
+It's involved in sexual desire, arousal, and orgasm.

-• Progesterone: While it doesn't directly stimulate libido, it helps balance hormone levels and create a stable hormonal environment, which can indirectly impact sexual desire.
+• Progesterone: While it doesn't directly stimulate libido, it's involved in balancing hormone levels and creating a stable hormonal environment, which can indirectly influence sexual desire.

-When our hormones are out of balance, we can find ourselves feeling physiologically different (i.e., our vaginas don’t feel great, and we aren’t in the mood), but they can also impact our overall wellbeing, and contribute to other factors that can impact how easy it is for us to feel sexy…
+When our hormones are out of balance, we can find ourselves feeling physiologically different — and they can also affect our overall well-being and contribute to other factors that make it harder to feel sexy…

 Outside Factors (Physiological and Psychological)

-Often forgotten about when it comes to libido, there are a myriad of things that can affect our libido - in lots of different ways (many of which are also affected by hormones!)…
+Often forgotten when it comes to libido, there are a myriad of things that can affect our desire — in lots of different ways (many of which are also associated with hormones!)…

 NL75.png

-⚖️ Weight: Significant weight changes or being overweight/underweight can disrupt hormone balance, impacting sexual desire and sometimes our feelings about ourselves.
+⚖️ Weight: Significant weight changes can affect hormone balance, influencing sexual desire and sometimes how we feel about ourselves.

-💤 Sleep: Insufficient sleep can lead to fatigue, hormonal imbalances, and increased stress, all of which can lower libido.
+💤 Sleep: Insufficient sleep can lead to fatigue, hormone shifts, and increased stress — all of which can lower libido.

-😧 Stress: Chronic stress elevates then lowers cortisol levels, which can suppress sex hormones and decrease sexual interest.
+😧 Stress: Chronic stress can affect hormone balance and decrease sexual interest.

 👩❤️👨 Connection (with a partner): A lack of emotional and physical intimacy can create distance and reduce desire for sexual activity.